datarhei/restreamer/docs/guides-youtube.md

 ## Setup Restreamer

-In order to be able to push your stream to YouTube, the stream must contain an audio track and it has to be encoded either in `AAC` or `MP3`.
+In order to be able to push your stream to YouTube, the stream must contain an audio track and it has to be encoded in `AAC` (`MP3` is also possible but not recommended anymore).

-If this is not already the case you can force the encoding of the audio stream by setting the environment variable `RS_AUDIO` to either
+If this is not already the case you can force the encoding of the audio stream by selecting `AAC` as the codec in the stream options and use the `encode` preset.
+For versions prior 0.4.0, set the environment variable `RS_AUDIO` to `aac`.
-`aac` or `mp3`.

-If your stream doesn't contain an audio track or you do not want to push the audio of your stream to YouTube, set the environment variable `RS_AUDIO` to `silence`.
+If your stream doesn't contain an audio track or you do not want to push the audio of your stream to Twitch, select `AAC` as the codec in the stream options and use the `silence` preset.
 This will replace the audio track with silence, encoded in `AAC`.
+For versions prior
+0.4.0, set the environment variable `RS_AUDIO` to `silence`.

-Check out the [environment variables reference](references-environment-vars.html) for how to set the value for `RS_AUDIO`.
+Check out the [encoding options](guides-encoding.html) to learn more about the stream options.

 Read more about the [stream requirements](https://support.google.com/youtube/answer/2853702).